 The UT Southwestern Epilepsy Program was established in 1983 to provide comprehensive and high-quality health care for people suffering from seizure disorders.
 The National Association of Epilepsy Centers has designated UT Southwestern a Level 4 epilepsy center—the highest level a center can earn.

 Epilepsy research conducted at UT Southwestern makes important contributions in the lives of many individuals diagnosed with the disorder.
 Advanced diagnostic techniques and treatments available in the world today are practiced at UT Southwestern.
 Researchers investigate how current and newly developed medications and devices can be used to help patients effectively maintain control of seizures.
-The Epilepsy Program has a number of on-going clinical trials that are available to their patients.
+The Epilepsy Program has a number of ongoing clinical trials available to patients.

 We offer up to six fellowship training slots in clinical neurophysiology/epilepsy (four adult and two pediatric), which consists of one or two years of epilepsy and clinical neurophysiology/EEG training (neonatal, pediatric, and adult patient populations) for qualified neurologists.
 UT Southwestern’s epilepsy physicians participate in weekly conferences on clinical neurophysiology topics that review the latest research and findings on the treatment of epilepsy.

 The UT Southwestern Epilepsy Program offers comprehensive clinical epilepsy services for patients of any age.
-The center has outpatient clinics as well as two inpatient Epilepsy Monitoring Units (EMU).
+The Program has outpatient clinics as well as two inpatient Epilepsy Monitoring Units (EMU).
 We have an 11-bed adult EMU at Parkland Memorial Hospital and a 6-bed pediatric EMU at Children’s Medical Center Dallas that are staffed by ten epileptologists (five adult and five pediatric) and six neurosurgeons (four adult and two pediatric).